▶ adopter quickstart · v0.1.11 release

 }

-Every POST /portal/call response is either { ok: true, result } or { ok: false, error, code }.
-The code is one of five values; this is the entire surface your visitor needs to understand:
+The code field is one of five values; this is the entire surface your visitor needs to understand.
+HTTP status mapping is normative:

 CORS (Appendix C)